 Once constraints have been removed, the resulting maps show biodiversity opportunity areas.
-Figures 22 and 23 illustrates these for semi-natural grassland habitats, with the other habitats in Annex 1.
-Figure 22 shows the opportunity zones as buffers around existing sites, while Figure 23 highlights whole fields where habitats could be created, as these are a more meaningful management unit for conservation action.
-There are many areas in the north-west of Buckinghamshire around the previously identified habitat network, where semi-natural grassland could be created to considerably enlarge and connect existing networks, along with smaller opportunities scattered through much of northern Buckinghamshire.
-Broadleaved and mixed woodland opportunities (Figure A4) exist throughout the study area, although with particular density in the south, where field-scale habitat creation could increase the connections between woodland patches, or connect more isolated fragments to create a more resilient network.
+Figures 22 and 23 illustrate these for semi-natural grassland habitats, with the other habitats in Annex 1.
+Figure 22 shows the opportunity zones as buffers around existing sites.
+In contrast, Figure 23 highlights whole fields where habitats could be created; fields are a more meaningful management unit for conservation action.
+There are a number of areas throughout the Milton Keynes LA area, around the previously identified habitat network, where semi-natural grassland could be created to considerably enlarge and connect existing networks, along with smaller and scattered opportunities.
+Broadleaved and mixed woodland opportunities (Figure A4) exist throughout the study area, although with particular density in the northern half of the study area where habitat creation is unconstrained by urban areas.
+Field-scale habitat creation in the northern part of the study area could increase the connections between woodland patches, or connect more isolated fragments to create a more resilient network.
+In urban MK, although the scale of opportunities is generally smaller, there are a large number of opportunities to expand and connect the existing woodland patches.
 For wet grassland and wetlands (Figure A8), opportunities are much more limited and are mostly focussed on expanding existing habitat patches.

-Please note that in many places the biodiversity opportunity maps overlap, hence a piece of land may have been identified as being potentially suitable for habitat creation for two, or even all three, different habitat types.
+Please note that in many places, the biodiversity opportunity maps overlap; hence a piece of land may have been identified as being potentially suitable for habitat creation for two, or even all three, different habitat types.
 This occurs where existing areas of the three habitat types are in close proximity to each other.
 This issue can be addressed by setting priorities for habitats to take forward in different locations (see Section 6.1).